Gr3gorywolf/NeonRom3r/README.md

 <br><p align="center"><img height="460" width="300" src='https://gr3gorywolf.github.io/NeonRom3r/direcdownloading.jpeg' style='margin-left:25%'/></p>
 <br>
 <br>
 <br><h3>Open roms from the app :</h3><br>Every rom that was downloaded from app is archived and you can open it if you have installed an compatible emulator.
-Some roms like the ps1,nds etc needs to be uncompressed in those cases neonrom3r will unco<br>
+Some roms like the ps1,nds etc needs to be uncompressed in those cases neonrom3r will uncompress those roms for you<br>
 <br><p align="center"><img height="460" width="300" src='https://raw.githubusercontent.com/Gr3gorywolf/neonrom3r-webpage/master/imgs/juegosD.jpeg' style='margin-left:25%'/></p>
 <br>
 <br>